Keno's ROLLING STONES Web Site

 REVIEW

-Another strong album put out by the Boys.
-Lots of great ballads found here with "Wild Horses" being maybe the best one of the bunch, and "Moonlight Mile" coming in a very close second, if not perhaps, even a bit better; this one's got to be the Stones most underrated song ever.
-"Dead Flowers" goes down as their most splendid country ballad ever, and many Stones fans would rank "Sister Morphine" as one of their best too, but not myself, for whatever reasons, it just never hit the spot for me.
+Many Stones fans would rank "Sister Morphine" as one of this album's best songs too, but not myself.
+For whatever reasons, it just never hit the spot for me.
 Bobby Keys blows the best sax that ever landed on a Stones song on "Brown Sugar", perhaps the best rocker on the album.
-"Can't You Hear Me Knocking" is another winner, it starts off with one of Keith Richards' best ever guitar riffs and by the time it ends, Mick Taylor's guitar solo takes over with a fine, almost jazzy feel to it.
-Sticky Fingers is also Taylor's top all around effort with the Stones, his guitar is the main sound you hear on this LP, and his playing just shines all over the album.
-And what about Mick Jagger?
-Well here on Sticky Fingers we just might hear his most solid all around vocal output, and that is a strong statement when you considered all of the great Stones albums he has sang on!
+"Can't You Hear Me Knocking" is another winner, it starts off with one of Richards' best ever acid guitar riffs and by the time it ends, Mick Taylor's guitar solo takes over with a fine, jazzy feel to it.

 - Keno 1998